 Testing for Down syndrome During the ultrasound scan the sonographer measures the fluid beneath the skin at the back of your baby's neck - known as the nuchal translucency.
 This measurement is combined with other information to estimate the risk of Down syndrome.

 The blood test, which you may have any time after 10 weeks or on the same day as your scan, is used to measure the levels of two hormones in your blood, which provide another indication of risk of having a baby with Down syndrome.
 Although the blood test is optional we recommend it as it increases the accuracy of this test.
 Ultrasound is 70% accurate but increases to 90% when combined with the blood test.

-You may wish to have one of the new Non Invasive Prenatal Tests that we offer at The Medical Chambers Kensington.
-These allow a close analysis of foetal chromosomes as a screen for genetic abnormalities, and require a single blood sample taken from your arm, so there is no invasion of pregnancy.
-The MaterniT21 PLUS TM Test, MaterniT GENOME TM and Harmony Prenatal Test TM are highly accurate, with results taking a maximum of two weeks.
+You may wish to have one of the Non Invasive Prenatal Tests that we offer at The Medical Chambers Kensington.
+These allow a close analysis of foetal chromosomes as a screen for genetic abnormalities, and require a simple blood sample taken from your arm, so it is perfectly safe.
+The MaterniT21 PLUS Test, MaterniT GENOME and Harmony Prenatal Test are highly accurate, with results taking a maximum of 5 to 7 day.
 For more information on these, please follow the links above.

 Invasive tests such as chorionic villus sampling (CVS) or amniocentesis are usually not required, but some parents do wish to have these when clarification is sought.
 These involve the insertion of a fine needle to draw cells from the amniotic fluid surrounding a baby (in the case of amniocentesis) or from the chorion, or the sheath surrounding the amniotic sac (in the case of chorionic villus sampling).
 The chromosomes in these cells can then be analysed.
 These tests are highly accurate but they do carry a small risk to the pregnancy.
 We do not offer these tests at The Medical Chambers Kensington.